Recap of Supernatural Season 2, Episode 8:

-- Power at a Price: Success and talent were given for the person's soul.
+- Power at a Price: Success and talent for the person's soul.

-- Redemption Equals Death: George Darrow feels he needs to face the hell hounds as he feels guilty for summoning the demon who made bargains with the others at Lloyd's bar.
+- Redemption Equals Death: George Darrow feels he needs to face the hellhounds as he feels guilty for summoning the demon who then stayed for a week and made bargains with the others at Lloyd's Bar.

 - Red Eyes, Take Warning: The crossroad demons have eyes that flash red instead of the more common black.

 Sam: So much for our low profile.
-You've got a warrant out in St. Louis and now, you're officially on the feds' database.
+You've got a warrant out in St. Louis and now you're officially in the feds' database.

 Dean: Dude, I'm like Dillinger or something.